-We wanted to harness a sense of childlike curiosity.
-Like, have you ever wondered how many times you’ve blinked?
+Ever wondered how many times you’ve blinked?
 How far your intestines could stretch?
 Or the amount of gas you’ve produced?
-That kind of thing.
-This made up the bulk of conversations in the studio for some time, before choosing the final areas to research.

-We brought in elements of the BBC’s Global Experience Language (GEL) guidelines, to ensure this piece fitted seamlessly into the overall site.
+Subtle animations breathed life into our biology and we included elements of the BBC’s Global Experience Language (GEL) guidelines, ensuring the piece would transplant seamlessly into the overall site.